 Boston Bay (Boston Beach) ★

 No trip to Jamaica is complete without a visit to the birthplace of jerk!
 Head over to Boston Bay to eat authentic jerk chicken, jerk pork, jerk fish and so much more.
 After stuffing your face with jerk meat, head over to Boston Beach for a swim or go surfing.

-Nanny Town & Nanny Falls
+Moore Town & Nanny Falls

-Hike to the remote Nanny Town to learn about the history of runaway slaves (known as Maroons) who successfully established free communities in the mountains of Jamaica during the 18th century.
+Hike to the remote Moore Town to learn about the history of runaway slaves (known as Maroons) who successfully established free communities in the mountains of Jamaica during the 18th century.
 Travelers who chose to make this adventurous trip to the self-governing village can meet the leader and colonel of the village, see the grave site of Maroons’ and Jamaica’s only female national hero, Queen Nanny and hike to the nearby falls.

 Morant Point Lighthouse